 Our Corporate Governance Guidelines provide that the members of the Board of Directors who are not officers of CenterPoint Energy will hold regular executive sessions without management participation.
 If at any time the non-management directors include one or more directors who do not meet the listing standards of the New York Stock Exchange for general independence, the Board must hold an executive session at least once each year including only the non-management directors who are also independent.
-An executive session is currently scheduled in conjunction with each regular meeting of the Board of Directors.
-Currently, the Chairman of the Board (Mr. Carroll) presides at these sessions.
+An executive session of independent directors is currently scheduled in conjunction with each regular meeting of the Board of Directors.
+Currently, the Governance Committee Chairman (Mr. Johnson) presides at these sessions.